 Anyway, here are a few things you could be asking for.

 Ok, yes you might already get socks from your mum at Christmas, but what else do you need to resupply on?
 These are the things you will need, even if not at this moment.

-Booze is another good one, as with most there isn’t a best before date you need to keep an eye on, so there’s no problem getting them at Christmas for much later in the year.
+Booze is another good one, as with most there isn’t a best before date you need to keep an eye on.
+This means there’s no problem getting them at Christmas for much later in the year.

-But there will be many more expenses which aren’t things you buy in a shop.
+There will also be many more expenses which aren’t things you buy in a shop.

 Subscriptions for a start.
 If you pay for Netflix or Spotify every month, then why not ask someone to pay for it for a few months?
 Could someone buy you Amazon Prime for a year?

 And if you’d be happy for someone to buy you Netflix, even the TV Licence could be a gift.
 It might seem weird, but think about it.
 You get all the tv and radio channels, as well as the website.
 That’s not really any different than asking for a DVD or CD.